 Finally, the contents of the above directories (except for collateral) should follow this naming convention: <Test Case ID>_<descriptive name>.py.
 The ID should start with an underscore if the ID number does not start with an alphabetic character to meet Python naming requirements.

-Configuration file management
+Configuration file management - Chengming

-All hosts and SUTs targeted to run automated test content from ptv-common require a configuration file to be produced which contains the information required for the Python classes to determine the execution environment.
-Currently, this is a raw text file.

-Sample configuration file option and usage